unixweb/HummelAutomation/replit.md

 # Overview

-This is a professional German-language website for Joachim Hummel, an AI automation specialist with 30 years of IT experience.
+This is a professional German-language website for Joachim Hummel, an AI automation specialist who helps companies make IT tangible and reliable – practical, clear and with demonstrably successful projects.
 The site showcases his expertise in AI automation, workflow development, and self-hosting solutions targeting IT freelancers and businesses.
 Built as a modern single-page application with a contact form integration, the website features an N8N-inspired color scheme (deep blue and violet) and comprehensive service offerings in AI consulting, n8n workflow development, and infrastructure solutions.

 # User Preferences